mikewallis/taskmaster_data/README.md

 ```
 cx also includes pre-recorded tasks where the instructions differ slightly eg Joe Lycett's additional "smile" during the portrait task

-Task Text (2) is only used if there are additional parts to the task (eg "now eat the sandwich" or if one or two contestants are asked to do something very different, such as "Hula") null by default

 ## contestants.csv
 ### columns: